bulletmark/dbus-action/README.md

 interface, member, and response values to commands which you would like to trigger.
-Note that the response is a list of values (although often only a list of 1) so you must set `value_index` in your configuration to the index of the value in the returned list you want to compare, it defaults to 0, i.e. the first value returned.
+Note that the response is a list of values (although often only a list of 1) so you must set `value_index` in your configuration to the index of the value in the returned list you want to compare.
+It defaults to 0, i.e. the first value returned.

 ### STARTING AND STOPPING